-Denis Finning, who lives in North London, talks about the story of his family.
-The maternal side of his family – the Balabanians, come from Smyrna.
-They were a very wealthy and influential family, claiming that they descended directly from the tenth century Bagratuni princes of Armenia.
-Denis Finning’s great-grandfather Sarkis was a famous businessman in the city, owning properties and trading silk.
-With his wife Sourpouhi Tchilinguirian, he had 10 children, one of whom died very young.
+Denis Finning, who lives in North London talks about the history of his family.
+The maternal side of his family – the Balabanians – came from Smyrna.
+They were very wealthy and influential, claiming direct descent from the tenth century Bagratuni princes of Armenia.
+Denis Finning’s great grandfather Sarkis was a famous businessman in the city, owning properties and trading silk.
+He had 10 children with his wife Sourpouhi Tchilinguirian, one of whom died very young.
 Of the nine children in the surviving family picture taken in Smyrna, there were four sons and five daughters.
 After the massacres of Armenians in Istanbul and in Eastern Anatolia in 1895, referred to as the Hamidian massacres, most of the family decided life was getting too difficult and around 1901 they left Turkey, including Sourpouhi, who then moved to Manchester after her husband’s death.
 However, Denis Finning’s grandfather Megeurditch Balabanian stayed on, managing his father’s businesses and marrying an Armenian from Russia, Takouhui Lazarof.